EsraCesur4/Keyless-Entry-Systems/README.md

 ---

-This repository contains the source code, hardware designs, and 3D enclosure models for the graduation project "Design and Implementation of Encryption-Supported Vehicle Keyless Entry Systems," submitted to Izmir Democracy University, Faculty of Engineering, Department of Electrical and Electronics Engineering in 2025.
+This repository contains the source code, hardware designs, and 3D enclosure models for the graduation project "Design and Implementation of Encryption-Supported Vehicle Keyless Entry Systems" submitted to Izmir Democracy University, Faculty of Engineering, Department of Electrical and Electronics Engineering in 2025.

 **Authors:**
 - Ata Güneş: [GitHub](https://github.com/AtaGn)